prashjet/popkinmocks/docs/source/user/visualisation.md

 _ = cube.plot('t', sfh, '-o', xspacing='discrete')
 ```

 In this case the wrapper adjusts the x-axis ticks to the correct positions.
-If you chose this `discrete` option, you can adjust the position of the ticks as follows:
+If you chose this `xspacing='discrete'` option, you can adjust the position of the ticks as follows:

 ```{code-cell}
 cube.ssps.set_tick_positions(t_ticks=[1, 2, 3, 4, 5])